 - Has a high potential for growth, but also high risk; share value may swing up and down more than the U.S. or international stock funds.

 What do the customers of Sarwa think of the performance of this robo-advisor?
 Here you can find their TrustPilot webpage https://www.trustpilot.com/review/sarwa.co, though, they are only 5 and could be bot-generated as they seem quite fake.

 If you want to have more insights about how they are performing with their customers, it’s better to look at the review on Google Reviews.
 Here they score an outstanding 4.9 out of 5 with over 121 reviews.
 Therefore, we will be considering only 5 recent positive feedbacks and 1 negative for the sake of proportionality.

-Here are the last 5-star review they received:
+Here are the last 5-star reviews they received:

 5-star review: Sarwa provides affordable and accessible investing to everyone whether you are new or an experienced inverter.
 The customer service and transparency are exceptional.
 The staff is always available to help clients and there is nothing hidden about your investment funds or costs.

 5-star review: I have been using Sarwa for almost one year now and it has been a rewarding experience in my financial history!